tfrenkiel040/website/about.markdown

 <h2> Growth PM at Funnel</h2>

-<p>I'm Thomas, based in Stockholm, Sweden, specializing in SEO, web product management, and B2B marketing.
-At Funnel, my role brings these areas together as I focus on enhancing our online presence and driving customer acquisition.</p>
+<p>I'm Thomas, a Product Manager with deep marketing expertise.</p>

+<p>At Funnel, I manage our website as a product, combining product thinking with marketing knowledge to drive acquisition and growth.
+I work closely with engineering, design, and marketing teams to build experiences that don't just look good, but also deliver results.</p>

 <p>My career began at smaller agencies in the Netherlands, before moving on to Havas Media and Orangedotcom in Amsterdam.
 I led the SEO team at Orangedotcom when we were acquired by iO.
 During my agency years, I developed and executed SEO strategies for a wide range of clients.</p>

-<p>I try to lead by example, create a space where people can do their best work, and share what I’ve learned along the way.
+<p>I try to lead by example, create a space where people can do their best work, and share what I've learned along the way.
 Great work happens when people work together, ask questions, and keep learning.</p>

+<p>Outside of work I like to spend time with my daughter, go for a run, brew a good pour over, or do some vibe-coding.</p>

 <p>Curious to learn more about my work or interested in collaborating?
 Let's connect!
 Check out my <a href="https://www.linkedin.com/in/thomasfrenkiel/">LinkedIn</a> and send me a message there.</p>